mike-hanson/jsSubstitute/README.md

 The following methods are exposed by a substitute to arrange how they respond to interactions.

 **returns**
-This method allows you to arrange for the substitute to return a value or object regardless of the arguments passed to it like this:
+This method allows you to arrange for the substitute to return a value or object regardless of the arguments passed to it.
 ```javascript
 mySub.returns('method1', 1);
 mySub.returns('method2', {field: value});
 ```

 **returnsFor**
-This method allows you to arrange for the substitute to return a value or object when passed a specific set of argument values like this:
+This method allows you to arrange for the substitute to return a value or object when passed a specific set of argument values.
 ```javascript
 var returnMe = 2;
 mySub.resturnsFor('method1', returnMe, 1, 1);
 ```
-*NB: The return value is specified before the expected argument values.*
+*NB: The return value is specified before the expected argument values, all values following this are treated as inputs.

 **returnsPromise**
 This method allows you to arrange for the substitute to return a promise substitute, which is returned to you and can be resolved or rejected synchronously.
 The promise substitute also provides methods for making assertions about interaction with it, more on this in the Assertions section below.